jekyll/jekyll/site/_docs/windows.md

 #### Nokogiri gem installation

-This gem is also needed in the github-gem and to get it running on Windows x64 we have to install a few things.
+This gem is also needed in the github-pages and to get it running on Windows x64 we have to install a few things.

-**Note:** In the current [pre release][nokogiriFails] it works out of the box with Windows x64 but this version is not referenced in the github-gem.
+**Note:** In the current [pre release][nokogiriFails] it works out of the box with Windows x64 but this version is not referenced in the github-pages.

 `cinst -Source "https://go.microsoft.com/fwlink/?LinkID=230477" libxml2`{:.language-ruby}